nf-core/multiplesequencealign/docs/usage/FAQs.md

 What happens if i have the pdbs only and not the fasta?
 What if i cannot download the large container?

+Which trees can I use?
+Some options

+Where can i see an example?